-Our staff of mostly immigrants and women connects global artists and audiences in multilingual digital spaces.
+Our project connects global artists and audiences in multilingual digital spaces.
 To help bridge information and artistic gaps in a global art world, we introduce diverse online audiences to art from countries that may be geographically restricted and isolated from the international art community.
 By highlighting and serving artist communities where live public performances are restricted, we aim to spark conversations and deconstruct stereotypes.
 Our festival helps break down geographic, censorship, and communication barriers.

-Re-Connect Online Performance Festival is a joint project co-founded by the NH Theatre Agency, Ctrl+Z Theater Group, and Bohemi Theater Group.
-The international curating board included Fariborz Karimi, Nima Dehghani, Sepehr Sharifzadeh, Meera Krishna & Lakshmi Venkataraman from Prakriti Foundation (India), Liu Xiaoyi of Emergency Stairs (Singapore), and Erica McCalman of Art Oracle (Australia).
+Re-Connect Online Performance Festival started as a joint project co-founded by the Ctrl+Z Theater Group and NH Theatre Agency.
+The international curating board included Nima Dehghani, Sepehr Sharifzadeh, Meera Krishna & Lakshmi Venkataraman from Prakriti Foundation (India), Liu Xiaoyi of Emergency Stairs (Singapore), and Erica McCalman of Art Oracle (Australia).

-For the second iteration of the festival, we are establishing a multinational artist exchange network that supports artist residency programs and mini-grants.
+For the second iteration of the festival, we established a multinational artist exchange network that supports artist residency programs and mini-grants.
 To facilitate these initiatives, we have partnered with Work it Out in Switzerland, Espace Croisé and La Ligne Ouverte in France, and Platforma LODO in Argentina.

 We hope that all together, we can join forces to support the interests of the arts and technology through human connections.